A Line (RTD): History

-Mass transit has been under consideration for the corridor between Downtown Denver and Denver International Airport since the latter was proposed in the 1980s.
-The project gathered momentum in 1997 when a Major Investment Study was completed for the corridor, encouraging fixed-guideway mass transit (light rail or commuter rail), highway widening and general improvements.
-The project was approved as part of the FasTracks transit expansion package in November 2004, went through regulatory processes and was approved by the Federal Transit Administration in November 2009.
+Mass transit had been under consideration for the corridor between downtown Denver and Denver International Airport since the latter was proposed in the 1980s.
+The project gathered momentum in 1997 when a Major Investment Study was completed for the corridor, encouraging fixed-guideway mass transit, highway widening, and general improvements.
+The project was approved as part of the FasTracks transit expansion package in November 2004 and was approved by the Federal Transit Administration in November 2009.
 In July 2007, it was decided to use electric instead of diesel propulsion over speed and air pollution concerns.

-RTD designated the line with the letter "A", denoting service to the airport and Aurora.
-Groundbreaking for the A Line was held on August 26, 2010.
-As the second line of RTD's FasTracks expansion plan, the East Corridor was constructed and operated under the Eagle P3 public–private partnership.
-The first electric multiple unit railcars were pulled along the route on April 3, 2015, commencing testing and commissioning of the line.
+Groundbreaking was held in August 2010.
+The A Line was the second line of RTD's FasTracks expansion plan to be constructed, after the W Line, and was constructed and operated under the Eagle P3 public–private partnership.
+The first electric multiple unit railcars were pulled along the route in April 2015, commencing testing and commissioning of the line.
+Revenue service would begin one year later in April 2016.

-Revenue service began on April 22, 2016.
+When it opened, the University of Colorado system was awarded a 6-year contract for the naming rights to the A Line.
+As such, it was known as the University of Colorado A Line from its opening until the contract expired in 2022.
+Despite its former title, the line does not serve any of the system's campuses, though some stations on the line offer relatively short connections to the University of Colorado Denver (at Union Station) and the University of Colorado Anschutz (at Peoria station).